-Challenge Island offers a variety of themes, including Wizardry, Minecraft, and Space Wars.
-The 2017 lineup will be available soon; check the website for info.
+Challenge Island offers a variety of themes, including Wizardry, Minecraft, and American Girls and Dolls.
+The 2018 lineup will be available soon; check the website for info.

 Dwight-Englewood – Englewood

-Kids ages 7–17 can learn to design video games at this camp, which offers both day and overnight options.
-Programs range from game design with Sploder (ages 7–9) to video game creation with Java and Minecraft (ages 13–17).
+Kids ages 7–17 can learn to design video games at Game Camp Nation, which offers both day and overnight options.
+Programs range from game design with Tynker (ages 7–10) to 3D game programming with Unity (ages 14–17).

 The Gifted Child Society – Allendale

-Summer Superstars Camp STEAM is geared toward gifted children in preschool, elementary school, and middle school.
+Summer Super Stars Camp STEAM is geared toward gifted children in preschool, elementary school, and middle school.
 Held on the Northern Highlands Regional High School campus, this camp focuses on academics in the morning and recreation in the afternoon.
 Half-day options are available for preschoolers.
-The 2017 schedule will be available soon; check the website for info.

-Kids ages 7–17 can learn to code, design video games, engineer robots, print 3D models, and more.
+Kids ages 7–17 can learn to code, design video games, engineer robots, print 3D models, and more at iD Tech.
 The camps are held on college campuses throughout the state, including Seton Hall University, Princeton University, and Montclair State University.